7eam-No-Sleep/AI_Tryouts/README.md

 Translates natural language into executable SQL statements.
-To see the AI in action and test the translation accuracy from varying user prompts, click the link below: https://platform.openai.com/playground/p/lQsvWKhgLlKXZwNKZFxhMjeF?model=gpt-3.5-turbo&mode=chat
+To see the AI in action and test the translation accuracy from varying user prompts, click the link below: https://platform.openai.com/playground/p/lQsvWKhgLlKXZwNKZFxhMjeF?model=gpt-3.5-turbo&mode=chat The API Key will need to be reset to an env value in the deployment environment.
+(The bash and ps command to export the api key can be found at the bottom of ai.js)
 _________________________________________________________________________________
 The goal is to have the AI assistant's reply sent to a designated data table exclusively reserved for the AI's SQL statements.
 Which is then called by a hardcoded